luksi1/docker-build-certificate/README.md

 ### Root certificate options

-You can create a root certificate with following environment variables:
+You can create a root certificate with the following environment variables:

 ##### ROOT_SUBJECT
 This needs need to be specified in forward slash notation, ie: /C=US/ST=New York/L=New York/CN=Acme